SofiaNords/beach-club/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the association.
-        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find information.
-        3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.
+        3. As a First Time Visitor, I would like to find links to social media to learn more about the community in the association and get an idea of what it’s like to be a member.
+        4. As a First Time Visitor, I want to know how I become a member of the association, what it means to be a member and what is expected of me as a member if I become one.

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to find information about coding challenges.
+        1. As a Returning Visitor, I want to find information about news and events in the association.
         2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
         3. As a Returning Visitor, I want to find community links.